 Cyclops started to see Mutants as the superior race.
 As such, he formed a Black Ops squad of mutants designed to carry out deeds that the regular X-Men couldn’t.
-Worse yet, he ousted his mentor, Xavier from the X-Men and merged with the Phoenix Force.
-Once merged, he murdered Xavier, was arrested, escaped from prison, and took an “any means necessary” approach to ensuring mutant survival all over the world.
+Worse yet, he ousted his mentor, Xavier, from the X-Men and merged with the Phoenix Force.
+Once merged, he murdered Xavier, was arrested, escaped from prison, and took an “any means necessary” approach to ensuring mutant survival worldwide.

 3. Bucky Barnes

 Due to the widespread success of the MCU, the story of Bucky Barnes is very well-known.
 Bucky grew up and fought alongside Captain America during World War 2.
 At its conclusion, he boarded a plane, and that plane exploded, sending him into the icy waters below.

 While most thought the once-hero was dead, he was found and programmed to become the perfect Soviet Assassin.
 As their assassin, The Winter Soldier, he spent half a half–century killing when called upon.
 That’s right.
 The once sidekick to Captain America, Bucky Barnes became a force of evil for the Russian Empire.

 Of all the superheroes to become supervillains, Ozymandias may be the most famous.
 The Watchmen followed a group of retired heroes as they tried to cope with the fact that they weren’t needed anymore.
 If that sounds boring, understand that it quickly becomes interesting when one of their own, The Comedian, is mercilessly killed.
 By the story’s end, Ozymandias, who had long been considered the greatest hero in existence, had revealed himself to be the mastermind of everything bad happening in the city, including dropping a squid on it.